garethltm/obsibrain/ACCTG151G - Financial Literacy/Average propensity to consume (APC).md

 #### Disposable income
 $$ APC = \frac {C}{Y-T}$$
 - T = taxes
-this one is more viable as you can't control the amount of tax you would receive
+==this one is more viable as you can't control the amount of tax you would receive==

-The percentage of each dollar of income that is spent, on average, for current needs rather than saved.
+The percentage of each dollar of [[Income (Cash IN)]] that is spent, on average, for current needs rather than saved.
 - ABSOLUTE necessity $\rightarrow$ what you actually need

 $$\frac{Income\ spent\ on\ current\ needs}{Total\ income} \times \frac{100}{1}$$